matplotlib/matplotlib/doc/api/image_api.rst

 Resampling
 ~~~~~~~~~~

-When Matplotlib rasterizes an image when saving / displaying a Figure
+When Matplotlib rasterizes an image to save / display a Figure,
 we need to, in general, resample the data (either up or down) in
 addition to normalizing and color mapping it.
 This is because the
 exact size of the input, in "data" pixels, will not match the size, in
 "screen" pixels, of the output.
 The details of how we do the
 resampling is controlled by the *interpolation* specified.
 This
 resampling process can introduce a variety of artifacts and the
-default interpolation is chosen to avoid aliasis in common cases (see
+default interpolation is chosen to avoid aliasing in common cases (see
 :doc:`/gallery/images_contours_and_fields/image_antialiasing`).

 Colormapping